lilianchen1/aA_chess/README.md

 ![alt text][highlight]
 [highlight]: ./chessgamess/highlightmoves.png

+#### design logic

-Chess is broken down into a Game class, Board class, and Piece(s) class.
+Chess is broken down into a Game class, a Board class, and Piece(s) class.
 Each chess piece (King, Queen, Knight, etc.) is its own class and inherit from either Stepping Piece or Sliding Piece.
 Stepping Piece and Sliding Piece inherit are subclasses of the superclass Piece.